 Externally the polygonal apse is the most elaborately decorated part of the 15th century rebuilding.
 Buttresses, with moulded bases and pinnacles stand on its corners.
 Behind the pinnacle is a pilaster which is broken up by a string course, and where the pilasters cross the roof parapet are gargoyles.

 In the South Aisle evidence of the 13th century construction can be seen in the three sedilia (seats built into the wall), a piscina (sink) and three Early English lancet windows east of the South porch.
 The South porch entrance dates from this time.
 Works undertaken in the Carpenter era, (15th century) included the tower, western extensions to the nave aisles to join the tower, a Lady chapel, enlargement of the east end and raising of a clerestory.
 There was some reordering in Victorian times, and changes made to the upper part of the tower, including a spirelet, and to the crypt.

-The proposed repairs to the East end of the church affect the parts of the church that are of particular historic and architectural significance.
+The completed repairs to the East end of the church affect the parts of the church that are of particular historic and architectural significance.

 Several guides to the history of the church and its stained glass have been published.
 Please see the Publications page for more details.